Gelio/Gelio/README.md

 * reading books 📕
 * snowboarding 🏂

+#### 📝 Fun facts about me

+* When I was younger, I used to dance traditional Polish folk dances 🕺

 <!--
 **Gelio/Gelio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.